Safety Tips & Robbery Prevention

 - Be careful with purses or wallets.
 Carry a purse close to your body, but do not loop or wrap straps around you.
 A purse snatcher could injure you.
 Keep wallets in an inside pocket.

 - There’s safety in numbers.
 Don’t make yourself an easy target.
-If you must be out at night, arrange to go to class, do errands or go shopping with a friend or two.
+If you must be out at night bring a friend or two along and make sure everyone gets home safely.
+At VCU Police, we like to say #StayWithTheHerd.

 - Use a shuttle.
 If you are alone in the VCU area, use the RamSafe shuttle from 5 p.m. to 8 a.m. by calling (804) 828-SAFE (828-7233).
 For an escort on the MCV Campus, VCU students, staff and faculty should call (804)828-WALK (828-9255) and present a VCU ID.
 Both services are free.